 Seeking Arrow.
 Using divination magic, you grant your arrow the ability to seek out a target.
 When you use this option, you don't make an attack roll for the attack.
 Instead, choose one creature you have seen in the past minute.
 The arrow flies toward that creature, moving around corners if necessary and ignoring three-quarters cover and half cover.
 If the target is within the weapon's range and there is a path large enough for the arrow to travel to the target, the target must make a Dexterity saving throw.
 Otherwise, the arrow disappears after traveling as far as it can.
-On a failed save, the target takes damage as if it were hit by the arrow, plus an extra 1d6 force damage, and you learn the target's current location.
-On a successful save, the target takes half as much damage, and you don't learn its location.
+On a failed save, the target takes damage as if it were hit by the arrow, plus an extra 1d6 force damage, and you learn the target takes half as much damage, and you don't learn its location.